jmichaelrutter/Enigma/README.md

 The first algorithm just adds 1 to each character, and the last character is set to the first character in the group

-The second algorithm splits the group of characters in half swtiches the position of the first and second halves.
+The second algorithm splits the group of characters in half and swtiches the position of the first and second halves.
 Plus the special characters are swapped with some numbers and vice versa.